 Honeywell HPA300 and Winix 5500-2 are two of the most popular air purifiers that you will find in the market today – and for good reason!
 But how do they compare when put against each other and which one is the better choice for you?
-Picking the correct air purifier is an important thing, as you are quite likely investing into something that will stick with you for quite a while.
+Picking the correct air purifier is important, as you are likely investing in something that will stick with you for a while.
 In this post, I am going to do a detailed comparison between these two great air purifiers.
 My goal is to give you all the necessary information to help you decide which one would be a better fit for you and your air purifier needs.
 Let’s dive straight into this comparison!

 Honeywell Hpa300 vs Winix 5500-2 -product specifications